 an example of following the matrix.
 Students

 have the opportunity to “spend” their Eagle Bucks at the classroom stores on

 treats, coupons, or special prizes.

 Classrooms are also awarded stars

 for whole group behavior outside of the classroom.
 When a class earns ten stars they earn and

 LINC Caring Communities Before & After School Child Care Program

 The ELL program at Garfield serves students whose home language is not English.
-There are 4 ELL teachers and 3 paraprofessionals.
-We use a combination of push-in and pull-out to support students as they acquire the academic English they need to succeed in school.
-The district is also piloting a new computer program, Imagine Learning English, which is intended to support the students’ language learning.
+There are 5 ELL teachers and 3 paraprofessionals.
+We use a combination of push-in, pull-out, and an Early Americans class to support students as they acquire the academic English they need to succeed in school.
+The district also uses a computer program, Imagine Learning English, which is intended to support the students’ language learning.